antsinar/ticket_converter/readme.md

 # More.com to physical ticket convertion

 ## Description
-Convert your digital ticket from more.comto a ready-for-printing pdf file.
+Convert your digital ticket from more.com to a ready-for-printing pdf file.

 ## Usage
 Written in python 3.12